We look forward to welcoming you to D'Amore-McKim!

 In this program, you will develop the in-demand business skills needed to tackle the issues and challenges encountered in the global marketplace.
 Our curriculum was designed to focus on immersive, applied knowledge for professionals looking to take what they learn in the classroom and apply it the very next day in their careers.
 We combine real-world business expertise with forward-thinking academics to help position you for career acceleration.

-You may have questions about how best to finance your Part-Time MS in Finance/MBA.
-At Northeastern, we believe that financing your education doesn’t need to be complicated and have collected the following resources to help you.
+You may have questions about how best to finance your graduate degree.
+At Northeastern, we believe that financing your education doesn't need to be complicated, and have collected the following resources to help you.

 Northeastern University's Student Financial Services website is your best resource for the most current and comprehensive information to help prepare you financially.